It began with a dream.

 Jonathan Hammond, born in 1644, was the son of one of the first families to settle in Wells.
 In 1686, he was Marshal of the District of Maine, a part of the Massachusetts Bay Colony.
 His daughter Mary was wed to Samuel Treadwell and together they lived in the cape called the Old Mill House (named for the sawmill built on the property).

-An integral part of this historic property are the spacious lawns, mature trees and perennial gardens with a horseshoe drive separating us from the bustle of Route 1.
+An integral part of this historic property are the spacious lawns, mature trees and perennial gardens with a horseshoe drive separating our buildings from the bustle of Route 1.

-Bob planted a wonderful, often photographed espaliered wall of pear trees.
+Bob planted a wonderful, often photographed espaliered wall of pear trees as well as the wisteria.
 He also planted over 40 various types of trees which punctuate the stands of old lilacs, giant white pines, perennial rock gardens and espaliered wisteria on the back barn.

 R. Joregensen Antiques offers one of New Englands largest collections of antiques just north of Boston in Wells, Maine.
 We are proud to be a member of the Antiques Dealers' Association of America, Maine Antiques Dealers Association, and the New Hampshire Antiques Dealer Association.